January 23, 2013

 As we all know, Moses was separated from his natural family and raised by Pharoah's daughter.
 He grew up an Egyptian, yet the blood coursing through his veins was Jewish.
 What comforts me so much about reading about Moses' awesome life, is that God's restoration was so complete and intimate for Moses.
 He was the one God chose to lead the Isrealites out of slavehood bondage, and in that process, Moses found freedom himself.
 So much so, that he had to veil his face because it shined so brightly after spending time with God ~ He reflected God's GLORY and walked with God on an intimate basis!
 In fact, when Moses died, God HIMSELF buried him.
 God LOVED Moses that much.

 That just totally blesses me!
 Why?
-Because Moses was NOT some GRATEFUL ADOPTEE!
+Because Moses was NOT a GRATEFUL ADOPTEE!

-Moses actually left his adoptive family, searched for & reunited with his natural family and people, and had HUGE anger issues.
-So much so that he actually murdered an Egyptian man who he found beating one of his Jewish "brothers".
+Moses actually left his adoptive family, searched for & reunited with his natural family and people.
 Yes, Moses was a rebel.
 He's the one who went before Pharaoh saying "Let My People Go", not just once, but multiple times.
 He would have never won a popularity contest, within either family, actually.
 Yet, he was instrumental in the plan of history to bring freedom and deliverance to an entire populace.
 And even more precious than that, is the RELATIONSHIPS he was brave enough to embrace, and the INTIMACY that grew with his Creator.

 Moses chose authenticity and relationship ~ through the "exodus", the wilderness, and the fierce waters of the Red Sea.
 Adoptees have the enormous developmental task of finding their identity ~ that COULD actually be compared to walking down the MIDDLE of a parting sea of emotions that easily feels like mammoth, impending killer waves.
 Moses needed support to hold his hands up during that journey.
 He couldn't go it alone, that's for sure.
 And that's how much faith it takes to walk the path of authenticity ~ so many choose never to go there.
 But Moses was a HEROIC example of an authentic adoptee.